samburville/GamesPlayingWithComputers/nim/README.md

 ## About
 This is a simple implementation of Nim written in Golang.

-To play run go run nim.go, or run nim.exe and follow the commands
+To play run go run nim.go and follow the commands

 ## Nim Rules